About the Society

 Find out more about the Society of Editors

 The Society is a members’ organisation with an elected president, chair and board of directors.

 The Society’s President is Alison Gow, digital Editor in Chief for Reach plc regionals.
 The Chair is Ian MacGregor, Emeritus Editor at the Telegraph Media Group.
 The secretariat oversees the day-to-day management and direction of the Society from Cambridge.
 The secretariat is overseen by Ian Murray, who was appointed Executive Director of the Society in October 2017.

-2019 sees the Society celebrating 20 years representing freedom of the press.
+2019 saw the Society celebrating 20 years representing freedom of the press.